Logo preload

 The salient point being that companies have a tendency to create products that align with areas of responsibility within the company3.
 However, the user doesn’t care at all about the dividing lines within your company, only the resulting solutions you deliver.

-With our product, we see three primary points to make sure our product fits the set of problems we’re solving for customers:
+We see three primary points to make sure our product fits the set of problems we’re solving for customers.

 Though we’re still a small team, we’ve tried to build up the functional areas around these objectives.
 As we advance the product and grow the team, it’s important to keep this in mind so that we’re still able to match our solution to customer problems.